-Recently, I asked a current customer what he most wants his employees to get from our training.
-He took a moment to think about it, and then he answered – confidence.
+Recently, I asked a customer what he most wants his employees to get from our training.
+Because he has more than one training need, he took a moment to think about it, and then he answered – confidence.

 I thought it was a great answer and certainly an important component of delivering exceptional customer service and developing quality employees.

-How does being confident help you, and your employee?
+How does being confident help you, the employee?
 It should help you feel better about serving the customer and meeting or exceeding his or her needs.
 Being confident allows you to take control of a situation and brings along a culture of follow-through.
-It will help you build and maintain a better relationship with your customer, because they will have more trust in you.
+It will help you build and maintain a better relationship with your customer because they will have more trust in you.

 Often, there is a fine line between confidence and cockiness or arrogance.
 Someone that is cocky is often more concerned about themselves than others.
 When your job is related to delivering exceptional customer service, you cannot be thinking of yourself first.
 You need to demonstrate a genuine concern for your customer and his or her needs.